serag-ai/Multimodal-Synthetic-Medical-Images/README.md

 ![Comparison of synthesized and real images from the Chest X-ray, OCT, and Breast Cancer Histopathology datasets. ](assets/visual.png)

 ## Citation
-Please cite the following publication if you use the code or data from this repo:
+If you use the code or data from this repository, please cite the following publication:

 ```bibtex
 @article{Hosseini2024,